-Set Outlook Voice Access PIN security
+Set Outlook Voice Access PIN security in Exchange Online

 When Unified Messaging (UM) users connect to the voice mail system by telephone, they use Outlook Voice Access to navigate the menu system.
 Before users can access the voice mail system, the system prompts them to enter their PIN.
 As the administrator, you can configure PIN settings and requirements and perform PIN management tasks.
 After a user has been enabled for voice mail and a PIN has been generated, the user's PIN is stored encrypted in the user's mailbox.